 Keyword Research & Analysis

-It is vital to fully research the keywords/search terms that will drive traffic to your website before progressing too far with on-site and off-site SEO because the right keyword research is the solid foundation on which every SEO campaign should be built.
+It is vital to fully research the keywords/search terms that will drive traffic to your website before progressing too far with on-site and off-site SEO.
+The right keyword research is the solid foundation on which every SEO campaign should be built.

-The right keywords are the ones that will lead the right visitors to your site – visitors interested in your product or service and with a high buying intent.
-The aim of every good digital marketing campaign is not just to find any visitors but those most likely to buy.
+The right keywords are the ones that will lead the right visitors to your site – people interested in your product/service and with a high buying intent.
+The aim of digital marketing is not just to find any visitors but those most likely to buy.

-Without the relevant keywords and search terms any subsequent SEO efforts will be diluted or even wasted.
+Without the right keywords and search terms any SEO efforts will be diluted or even wasted.

 Finding the right keywords